 UPDATE: I now carry two salves.
 The one listed above is minty and highly moisturizing – great for feet – the other is light and lemony, in an aloe vera gel, and penetrates quickly.
 I also have their CBD Drops, an oral supplement you can use to help reduce anxiety, etc.

 Last month I mentioned that I was having some trouble with my Arnica distributer (problem resolved – it’s in stock and ideal for bruises, sprains, and strains).
 I found a fantastic solution: Hai Tong Pi Tang.
 This is an ancient Chinese anti-inflammatory formula, containing frankincense, myrrh*, saffron, and a number of other herbs.
 The tincture is in an alcohol base, and made by a local acupuncturist.
 It comes in a spray bottle, so you can easily apply to any injured or inflamed area.
 External use only, and not on broken skin, please!

 Here’s a fun bonus: The aromatic herbs combine to create a “pancake” scent.
 Much nicer than Ben-Gay or the usual herbal stinkiness!
-Watch out, though, you might get nibbled on by fans of maple syrup. :) 1oz bottle for $12, or 2 oz for $24.
+Watch out, though, you might get nibbled on by fans of maple syrup. :) 2oz bottle for $25.